Table Of Contents

-This recall affects Hyundai Ioniq Electric vehicles from model year 2020, according to the U.S. National Highway Traffic Safety Administration (NHTSA).
+This recall affects Hyundai Ioniq Electric vehicles from the model year 2020, according to the U.S. National Highway Traffic Safety Administration (NHTSA).

 “The lithium-ion (Li-ion) battery may short-circuit,” NHTSA said.
 “An electrical short in the Li-ion battery increases the risk of a fire.”

-Hyundai is notifying owners who, as an interim action, have the option to follow provided instructions to perform a battery update through the vehicle’s infotainment system or request a Hyundai dealer to provide the update.
+Hyundai is notifying owners who, as an interim action, have the option to follow the provided instructions to perform a battery update through the vehicle’s infotainment system or request a Hyundai dealer to provide the update.

 Once parts are available, dealers will inspect the Battery System Assembly (BSA), and replace it if necessary, free of charge.